Squirreljetpack/fist/README.md

 > no arguments: interactively select from history.
 > last argument is `.` : interactively search subdirectories of the best match.
 > otherwise: cd into the best match[^9] for the search term (if one exists).
+>
+> One final change from zoxide is the introduction of the `history.refind` setting in the [config](#configuration).
+> When no match is found, or when the top result is the current directory, this setting causes the the interactive interface to be started.

 [^8]: See: [zoxide](https://github.com/ajeetdsouza/zoxide)